 Students are required to own and read the textbook, Mathematical Maturity via Discrete Mathematics, ISBN 0-486-83857-9 - it is inexpensive, very helpful, and brief.
-Students are expected to solve all of the problems in the supplement "Big Book O' Exercises".
+Students are expected to solve all of the problems in the supplement "Big Book O' Exercises" (not the textbook - those are outdated).
 Hints can be found in the back of the supplement; solutions are not available, by design (see p. xxi of the textbook for an explanation).